vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 in the next pāda.
 This means that pāda 12b actually recapitulates the two

-things that are referred to by ubhayam  in 12c: 1\) this one here \(namely, the image\), and \( ca\) 2\) ‘who/that which is here sam

-. . . . ’.
+things that are referred to by ubhayam  in 12c: 1\) this one here \(namely, the image\), and \( ca\) 2\) ‘who/that which is here saṁ. . . ’.
 This interpretation takes

-pāda 12a in apposition to iyam
+pāda 12a in apposition to iyaṁ.

-. .
 Fleet’s and Sircar’s reading saṁsthitaḥ  could

 be understood as a periphrase of grāmaḥ : ‘the one who is living here, \(i.e. the

 community\)’, although it remains slightly unsatisfactory.
 Willis 2009, 148 f.

-has reexamined the case in detail and reads sam

-. śritaḥ , which gives the better
+has reexamined the case in detail and reads saṁśritaḥ , which gives the better

 sense: that which has been ‘attached’ or ‘consigned’, viz. to the installed deity.